RHIT-CSSE/csse332/labs/lab09/index.md

 Up until now, all the functions that we passing as threading functions take no parameters.
-This is very unusual; most of the time thread functions need paramters because we often want to start the same function in parallel multiple times with different parameters (as we have done multiple times when using thread functions in `pthreads`).
+This is very unusual; most of the time thread functions need parameters because we often want to start the same function in parallel multiple times with different parameters (as we have done multiple times when using thread functions in `pthreads`).